 The board of directors of Sears Holdings Corporation has six members.
 The members will serve until the next Annual Stockholders Meeting.

 Sears Holdings Corporation's directors are as follows:

-Edward S. Lampert, Chairman of our Board of Directors and Chief Executive Officer of the Company, also is the Chairman and Chief Executive Officer of ESL Investments, Inc., which he founded in April 1988.
+Edward S. Lampert, Chairman of our Board of Directors, also is the Chairman and Chief Executive Officer of ESL Investments, Inc., which he founded in April 1988.

 Paul G. DePodesta is currently Chief Strategy Officer for the Cleveland Browns football team and has served in that position since January 2016.
 From November 2010 to January 2016, he served as Vice President, Player Development & Amateur Scouting for the New York Mets major league baseball club.
 From November 2008 until November 2010, he served as Executive Vice President for the San Diego Padres major league baseball club.
 From July 2006 until November 2008, he served as Special Assistant for Baseball Operations with the San Diego Padres.
 For nine years prior to joining the San Diego Padres, Mr. DePodesta worked in a variety of positions with other major league baseball clubs, including time as the Executive Vice President and General Manager for the Los Angeles Dodgers major league baseball club.